Clarence Kelly

-Clarence James Kelly (November 23, 1941 – December 2, 2023) was an American Traditionalist Catholic bishop.
+Clarence James Kelly (November 23, 1941 – December 2, 2023) was an American sedevacantist Catholic bishop.
 He was a co-founder of the Society of Saint Pius V and the founder of the Congregation of Saint Pius V.

 Kelly attended the Catholic University of America between 1967 and 1969 where he studied philosophy.
 He began his theology studies in 1969 at the Seminary of the Immaculate Conception in Huntington, New York.

 Priesthood

 Society of Saint Pius X (SSPX)

 In 1971, Clarence Kelly joined the Society of Saint Pius X (SSPX) Seminary at Écône, Switzerland.
 On April 24, 1973, in Écône, Kelly was ordained a priest for the Society by Archbishop Marcel Lefebvre.

 After his ordination, he returned to the United States and undertook some speaking engagements for the John Birch Society.
 He eventually became the superior of the SSPX's North-East district of the United States.